-RULE 9 - OBLIGATIONS OF ATTORNEYS AND UNREPRESENTED PARTIES
+RULE 10 - OBLIGATIONS OF ATTORNEYS AND UNREPRESENTED PARTIES

-- 9.1 It is expected that all attorneys of record or unrepresented parties with cases calendared for motion or trial will be present at the convening of court for the calendar call and will remain in the courtroom or its immediate proximity unless excused by the Presiding Judge. - 9.2 The only legitimate excuses for not being in court when a case is calendared are death or serious illness, or conflicts with the appellate courts.
-The Trial Court Coordinator, when the excuse can be determined in advance, should be notified to avoid calendaring such cases.
-Nothing else should take priority over an attorney's punctual appearance in Court. - 9.3 Attorneys residing outside the 19C Judicial District accepting employment to represent clients in the 19C Judicial District must arrange their schedules to be present when their cases are calendared.
-Conflicts such as seminars, appellate courts, and vacations must be worked out with the Trial Court Coordinator and the Senior Resident Superior Court Judge before the case is calendared for trial and the calendar published.
+- 10.1 It is expected that all attorneys of record or unrepresented parties with cases calendared for motion or trial will be present at the convening of court for the calendar call and will remain in the courtroom or its immediate proximity unless excused by the Presiding Judge. - 10.2 The only legitimate excuses for not being in court when a case is calendared are death or serious illness, or conflicts with the appellate courts.
+If counsel becomes aware of a potential conflict with another trial matter in another court or county, the counsel must advise the Senior Resident Superior Court Judge and the Court Manager immediately of such conflict in accordance with the provisions of Rule 3.1 so that the judges presiding in the cases may resolve the conflict in accord with the Rule.
+The Court Manager, when the excuse can be determined in advance, should be notified to avoid calendaring such cases.
+Nothing else should take priority over an attorney's punctual appearance in Court. - 10.3 Attorneys residing outside the 27th Judicial District accepting employment to represent clients in the 27th Judicial District must arrange their schedules to be present when their cases are calendared.
+Conflicts such as seminars, appellate courts, and vacations/secured leave must be worked out with the Court Manager and the Senior Resident Superior Court Judge before the case is calendared for trial and the calendar published.
 Attorney cooperation is essential to the proper functioning of our court system.
 The Court wants to work with the attorneys and make their jobs as easy and convenient as possible and the Court expects the attorneys to respond by being punctual and prepared at the scheduled time.
-Attorneys representing insurance companies should either have a representative of the company with settlement authority available or have prior authority or immediate access to someone possessing settlement authority without undue delay.
-Plaintiff's attorney should have clients available or prior settlement authority or immediate access to clients regarding settlements. - 9.4 Attorneys residing outside the 19C Judicial District and who are part of a firm or partnership in which more than one attorney is a part of that firm or partnership SHALL make available to the Court someone in their office to try any cases that may be scheduled on any particular week of Court.
-This district has had many problems with attorneys who reside outside of the 19C Judicial District having conflicts in their home counties and causing the continuance or delay of cases in the

-19C Judicial District.
-Lawyers from outside the 19C Judicial District shall be present for the trial of their cases when called by the Presiding Judge or have a representative from their firm present for the trial of that case.
+During settlement conferences, attorneys representing insurance companies should either have a representative of the company with settlement authority available or have prior authority or immediate access to someone possessing settlement authority without undue delay.
+Plaintiff's attorney should have clients available or prior settlement authority or immediate access to clients regarding settlements. - 10.4 Attorneys residing outside the 27th Judicial District and who are part of a firm or partnership in which more than one attorney is a part of that firm or partnership SHALL make available to the Court someone in their office to try any cases that may be scheduled on any particular week of Court unless the attorney has complied with the provisions of Rule 3.1 and been released from the duty to do so by the Senior Resident Superior Court Judge or the Presiding Judge in their inherent authority.
+This district has had many problems with attorneys who reside outside of the 27th Judicial District having conflicts in their home counties and causing the continuance or delay of cases in the 27th Judicial District.
+Lawyers from outside the 27th Judicial District shall be present for the trial of their cases when called by the Presiding Judge or have a representative from their firm present for the trial of that case.
 Otherwise the presiding Judge SHALL proceed with the trial of that case in the absence of the attorney who has failed to appear or have some member of his firm to appear.
-The 19C Judicial District does not have many weeks of Civil Superior Court and for that reason cases cannot be continued except for the most compelling of reasons.
+The 27th Judicial District does not have many weeks of Civil Superior Court and for that reason cases cannot be continued except for the most compelling of reasons.